sndwch/poetry-playground/README.md

 **This fork (poetry-playground) is a personal experiment** and diverges from the original project's goals.
 For production use or a full-featured generative poetry toolkit, please use the original [generativepoetry-py](https://github.com/sndwch/generativepoetry-py) project instead.

+This fork has evolved to focus on intelligent ideation and creative scaffolding.
+It's a suite of "smart" tools designed to be a true creative partner, helping you explore thematic connections, analyze your own style, and build the "bones" of a poem.

 ## Quick Start

 ### Installation